North Lawn

-The North Lawn at the White House in Washington, DC, is bordered on the north by Pennsylvania Avenue with a wide view of the mansion, and is screened by dense plantings on the east from East Executive Drive and the Treasury Building, and on the west from West Executive Drive and the Old Executive Office Building.
+The North Lawn at the White House in Washington, D.C., is bordered on the north by Pennsylvania Avenue with a wide view of the mansion, and is screened by dense plantings on the east from East Executive Drive and the Treasury Building, and on the west from West Executive Drive and the Old Executive Office Building.
 Because it is bordered by Pennsylvania Avenue, the White House's official street address, the North Lawn is sometimes described as the front lawn.

 Description and use

 A semicircular driveway runs from the northwest gate through the North Portico, sweeping back to Pennsylvania Avenue through the northeast gate.
-A circular pool with fountain is centered on the north portico of the White House.
+A circular pool with a fountain is centered on the north portico of the White House.

 Visiting heads of state enter the White House grounds, and are officially welcomed here prior to a state dinner.
 Public tours, which begin on East Executive Drive, exit through the North Portico, and visitors exit from the northeast gate.

 White House correspondents often stand on the North Lawn with the North Portico as a backdrop during television news broadcasts.
 Up until the 1990s they would broadcast from the lawn itself, however this left a large expanse of trampled grass and mud.
 In the 1990s the broadcast point was moved to a new area of the lawn covered with gravel for the purpose, leading to the nickname 'Pebble Beach'.
 The area was later repaved in Pennsylvania fieldstone in 2003, leading to the new nickname 'Stonehenge', though the former remains somewhat more common.

 A reviewing stand is erected on the North Lawn facing Pennsylvania Avenue prior to the inauguration of the president.
 The president uses the enclosed structure to review the parade, which proceeds from the U.S. Capitol.